hangukquant/credit_semaphore/README.md

 If there are multiple waiters in the semaphore, and multiple tasks have enough credits to execute, the first admitted transaction will be the earlier received transaction.

 #### Exit Behavior
 The transaction will exit the semaphore after the coroutine is completed.
-This is independent of the credit refunding, and if the transaction fails downstream, this will not affect the refund.
+This is independent of the credit refunding, which is performed later after `refund_time` seconds.

 #### Exception Behavior
 If the coroutine throws an `Exception`, we will assume the credit has already been consumed and will be refunded after `refund_time` seconds.
 The `Exception` is thrown back to the caller.